2ion/crctk/README.md

 fast and compact [tinycdb][], which is an optimized implementation of [cdb][] as created by Daniel J. Bernstein.

+Because this program uses tinycdb, it will only run on Unix platforms.
+Windows is not supported.

 [tinycdb]: http://www.corpit.ru/mjt/tinycdb.html
 [cdb]: http://cr.yp.to/cdb.html